Icecast486/Assault-Cube-Trainer/README.md

    - Click "Inject" or a similar option, depending on the injector.
 This should inject the DLL into the target application.

 6. **Confirm Injection**:
-   - Check if the trainer interface (a console window).
+   - Check if the trainer interface pops up (a console window).
 If it doesn’t, recheck the steps or try restarting the process.

 ## 📋 Usage

 After injecting the DLL, use the following keys to control the trainer:

-- **END**: Press to uninject the cheat and stop the trainer.
+- **END**: Uninject the cheat and stop the trainer.
 - **F1**: Activates Godmode.
 - **F2**: Enables Infinite Ammo.
 - **F3**: Toggles Aimbot.

+## 🌎 Future Plans
+- **imGUI Implementation:** Fully functional user interface instead of console window.
+- **ESP/Wallhack:** Box, Health, Ammo esp.
+- **FOV Based AimBot:** Aimbot that targets based on FOV of local player.
+- **Other Features:** Infinite Armor, Infinite Weapon Damage, Silent Aim.